timnetworks/cfk-skeleton-structure/README.md

 Change for Kids is proud to be certified by Points of Light.
 As a Service Enterprise organization, we are equipped to leverage the time and talent of our volunteers to meet the mission of our organization.

-**Events**
+## VOLUNTEER

+No matter how you take part, you'll help inspire young imaginations at Change for Kids partner schools.
+Check out a complete catalog of all our volunteer opportunities.

+## Events

 Support Change for Kids by attending one of our signature events that are hosted throughout the year.

-**Volunteer**
+> EVENTS ADVERT

+Support Change for Kids by attending one of our signature events that are hosted throughout the year.

 No matter how you take part, you'll help inspire young imaginations at Change for Kids partner schools.
-Check out a complete catalog of all our volunteer opportunities [here](#).

-**Fundraise**

-Host your own fundraising campaign for Change for Kids and rally your family and friends to donate.

-## Partners

-**Strategic Partners**

-- Apollo Global Management
-- B Floral
-- Blackstone
-- The Catalog for Giving of New York City
-- Davis & Gilbert LLP
-- Deloitte
-- HarperCollins Publishers
-- Himan Brown Charitable Trust
-- Labaton Sucharow LLP
-- Northern Trust
-- RBC Capital Markets
-- Salesforce
-- Unit Nutrition
-- Youth Inc.
+Host your own fundraising campaign for Change for Kids and rally your family and friends to join you.

+## Strategic Partners

+Apollo Global Management
+B Floral
+Blackstone
+The Catalog for Giving of New York City
+Davis & Gilbert LLP
+Deloitte
+HarperCollins Publishers
+Himan Brown Charitable Trust
+Labaton Sucharow LLP
+Northern Trust
+RBC Capital Markets
+Salesforce
+Unit Nutrition
+Youth Inc.

+## CONTACT US

+Contact Us

+Use this form to get in contact with our staff.

+First Name *
+Last Name *
+Email Address *
+Telephone Number
+Comments *

+Located in the heart of lower Manhattan.

+# RESOURCES

+## Connect with us online!

+## The CFK Blog

+Let’s Catch Kids Being Good, and Reinforce Their Positive Choices.
+May 10, 2019 changeforkids

+> Mental health is equally as important as physical health, and each can affect the other in myriad ways.
+However, there is still a stigma surrounding mental health and the open discussion and treatment thereof.
+If you felt sick, or you thought your ankle might be sprained, or you seemed to be having an allergic reaction, you wouldn’t hesitate to go to the doctor and treat those issues impacting your physical health – why should mental health be any different?

+read more...

+Volunteers inspire, coach and mentor our students, and enrich our school communities.
+April 26, 2019 changeforkids

+> This is National Volunteer Month, a time that always makes me reflect on how grateful I am for the volunteers that helped me learn, who shaped my determination to make a difference for kids into my choice as a career.
+I originally got involved in volunteer work because of the impact it had on me as a child.
+I saw that positive role models cared about my well being, my education, and my future.
+Volunteers can serve as a catalyst to demonstrate to children that there are multiple ways to escape the cycle of poverty, inequity, and despair.
+Children have the future in their hands, and being someone who can help them mold that future is what the volunteers in our schools provide.

+read more...

+All children – no matter what their learning style – can learn at high levels.
+April 14, 2019 changeforkids

+> April is Autism Awareness Month (also known as Autism Acceptance Month).
+Change for Kids emphasizes Social-Emotional programs for our schools that are designed to help create an environment in which all children can learn at high levels.
+Every student in every school deserves a quality education – no matter what their learning style is – and every student can learn and achieve.

+Our CFK School Managers often interact with students who have a variety of neurodiverse issues that affect the ways they learn and socialize.
+Here’s one story of academic triumph, as reported by CFK School Manager Charlotte Bush.

+read more...

+## Financial Info 2018

+2018
+ Annual Report
+ Audit Report
+ Form 990
+ Form CHAR 500

+2017
+ Annual Report
+ Audit Report
+ Form 990
+ Form CHAR 500

+2016
+ Annual Report
+ Audit Report
+ Form 990
+ Form CHAR 500

+2015
+ Annual Report
+ Audit Report
+ Form 990

+2014
+ Audit Report
+ Form 990

+2013
+ Audit Report
+ Form 990

+## In the News

+There will be plenty of Change for Kids news soon - please check back!
+In the meantime, follow us on social media

 ## DONATE PAGE
 ## ###########

+## Change the future, today.

 You can help Change for Kids create opportunities for all kids in New York City public schools with the critical supports, experiences, and access they need to reimagine their possibilities and overcome inequity.
 For more information about sponsoring a Change for Kids partner school, or to make a donation of stock, please contact Kevin Ervin, Executive Director, at kevin@changeforkids.org.

-- [x] Donation Form
+### CHOOSE A DONATION AMOUNT

+$
+ $25
+ $50
+ $100
+ $200
+ $500
+ Other

+CONTACT INFORMATION* indicates a required field CORPORATE MATCHING
+My company matches my contribution
+Not Applicable
+DEDICATE MY DONATION
+In honor of
+In memory of
+MAKE MY DONATION
+ONE TIME
+RECURRING

+### Donate With a Gift Card:

+[starbucks]
+[target]
+[best-buy]

 # PRIVACY POLICY

-## Privacy Policy

-#### What information do we collect?
+### What information do we collect?

 We collect information from you when you subscribe to our newsletter, fill out a form or submit a donation.
 When ordering or registering on our site, as appropriate, you may be asked to enter your: name, e-mail address, mailing address, phone number or credit card information.
 You may, however, visit our site anonymously.

-#### What do we use your information for?
+### What do we use your information for?

 Any of the information we collect from you may be used in one of the following ways:

-##### To process transactions:
+#### To process transactions:

 Your information, whether public or private, will not be sold, exchanged, transferred, or given to any other company for any reason whatsoever, without your consent, other than for the express purpose of delivering the purchased product or service requested.

-##### To send periodic emails:
+#### To send periodic emails:

 The email address you provide for order processing, may be used to send you information and updates pertaining to your order, in addition to receiving occasional company news, updates, related product or service information, etc.

 Note: If at any time you would like to unsubscribe from receiving future emails, we include detailed unsubscribe instructions at the bottom of each email.

-#### How do we protect your information?
+### How do we protect your information?

 We implement a variety of security measures to maintain the safety of your personal information when you enter, submit, or access your personal information.